 The Wadden Sea fish populations are composed of a diverse species mix, with 150 recorded fish species.
 This does not include typical Wadden Sea fish species, that are already extinct or very rare.
 The function that the Wadden Sea fulfils for those species may differ, with some species such as plaice using the Wadden Sea as a nursery area, whilst for others such as smelt or eel it is a migratory route between the sea and freshwater.
 In order to address this, the Swimway Action Programme has identified five groups, or guilds, based on the life cycle of fishes and the functionality of the Wadden Sea for those species.
 This classification is based on distribution patterns and feeding and reproduction behaviour, an approach which was used by Elliott et al. (2007) to increase the understanding of the use of estuaries by fishes.

-These are grouped into focal species (“flagship species”) exhibiting a certain lifestyle and representing others with a similar lifestyle (“fleet species”) as shown in Table 1 (From Swimway Action Plan, 2019).
+These are grouped into focal species (“flagship species”) exhibiting a certain lifestyle and representing others with a similar lifestyle (“fleet species”) as shown in Table 1 (From Swimway Action Programme, 2019).